Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 Submitted by Sheila Gordon-Dillane, BA, MPA

 Jane Lindsay is a physiotherapist who specializes in cardio-respiratory physiotherapy.
-In addition to being anextraordinary lung health clinician and educator, Jane has been a highly productive volunteer for the Ontario Respiratory Care Society (ORCS) and The Lung Association for almost 30 years.
+In addition to being anextraordinary lung health clinician and educator, Jane has been a highly productive volunteer for the Ontario Respiratory Care Society (ORCS) and the Lung Health Foundation for almost 30 years.
 Jane is widely recognized for her expertise in pulmonary rehabilitation for people with chronic obstructive pulmonary disease (COPD).
 Before moving to Ontario, Jane started a pulmonary rehabilitation program in Calgary, Alberta.

 Beginning in the early 1990s, she coordinated the pulmonary rehabilitation program at Grand River Hospital, Freeport Health Centre in Kitchener and during her tenure provided support and encouragement to colleagues in other locations who were developing pulmonary rehabilitation programs for their patients.
 For many years Jane’s part time private practice offered in-home care to respiratory patients.
 In 2003 Jane joined the Occupational Therapist Assistant and Physiotherapist Assistant Program at Conestoga College as a Coordinator and Professor.